 A former registered nurse and now author and educator, Rae Stonehouse is filling that information gap.
 Rae has created and presented many health and safety-related programs over the years and now has a book and companion workbook geared to help those providing caregiving to seniors.

 Make it Safe!
-A Family Caregiver’s Home Safety Assessment Guide for Supporting [email protected] is chock-o-block full of safety tips and practical advice.
-The companion workbook and downloadable inspection sheets are offered to guide readers to organize their own assessments and create actionable items to maximize safety for people aging in place.
+A Family Caregiver’s Home Safety Assessment Guide for Supporting Elders@Home is chock-o-block full of safety tips and practical advice.
+The companion workbook and downloadable inspection sheets guide readers to organize their assessments and create actionable items to maximize safety.

-A lot of material is covered, Rae talks about personal care to financial scams and everything in between.
+Rae talks about personal care and financial scams and everything in between.
 From a preventative perspective, we’d all do well to be more mindful of this information as we age.

 If you or someone you know is currently providing caregiving for a family member this information can be found at the following site online.